sudar/bulk-delete/readme.md

 ## Screenshots ##

-1. The above screenshot shows how you can delete Posts by type.
-You can choose between drafts, revisions, Pending posts, scheduled posts, privates posts, pages etc..
+1. The above screenshot shows how you can delete Posts by post status.
+You can choose between drafts, pending posts, scheduled posts, privates posts.

-2. The above screenshot shows how you can delete posts by tag
+2. The above screenshot shows how you can delete posts by category.

-3. The above screenshot shows how you can delete posts by Custom taxonomies
+3. The above screenshot shows how you can delete posts by tags.

+4. The above screenshot shows how you can delete posts by custom taxonomies.

+5. The above screenshot shows how you can delete pages by post status.
+You can choose between draft pages, pending pages, scheduled pages and privates pages.

+6. The above screenshot shows how you can schedule auto delete of posts.
+Note that this feature is available only when you buy [pro addons](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons).

+7. The above screenshot shows the scheduled auto delete jobs will be displayed.
+Note that this feature is available only when you buy [pro addons](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons).

 ## Changelog ##